-5.11.1 Power-Save mode ("stopexe")
+5.12.1 Power-Save mode ("stopexe")

 Using "stopexe" instruction to enter the Power-Save mode, only system clock is disabled, remaining all the oscillator modules active.
 For CPU, it stops executing; however, for Timer16, counter keep counting if its clock source is not the system clock.
-The wake-up sources for "stopexe" can be IO-toggle or Timer16 counts to set values when the clock source of Timer16 is IHRC or ILRC modules, or wake-up by comparator when setting GPCC.7=1 and GPCS.6=1 to enable the comparator wake-up function at the same time.
 Wake-up from input pins can be considered as a continuation of normal execution, the detail information for Power-Save mode shows below:

-- IHRC and EOSC oscillator modules: No change, keep active if it was enabled. - ILRC oscillator modules: must remain enabled, need to start with ILRC when be wakening up. - System clock: Disable, therefore, CPU stops execution. - OTP memory is turned off. - Timer counter: Stop counting if system clock is selected or the corresponding oscillator module is disabled; otherwise, it keeps counting.
-(The Timer contains TM16, TM2 and TM3.) - Wake-up sources: - a.
+- (1) IHRC and EOSC oscillator modules: No change, keep active if it was enabled. - (2) ILRC oscillator modules: must remain enabled, need to start with ILRC when be wakening up - (3) System clock: Disable, therefore, CPU stops execution. - (4) OTP memory is turned off. - (5) Timer counter: Stop counting if its clock source is system clock or the corresponding oscillator module is disabled; otherwise, it keeps counting.
+(The Timer contains TM16, TM2, TM3, LPWMG0, LPWMG1, LPWMG2.) - (6) Wake-up sources: - a.
 IO toggle wake-up: IO toggling in digital input mode (PxC bit is 1 and PxDIER bit is 1) - b.
 Timer wake-up: If the clock source of Timer is not the SYSCLK, the system will be awakened when the Timer counter reaches the set value, it is awakened on both the rising and falling edges. - c.
 Comparator wake-up: It need setting GPCC.7=1 and GPCS.6=1 to enable the comparator wake-up function at the same time.
 Please note: the internal 1.20V bandgap reference voltage is not suitable for the comparator wake-up function.